gckc123/intmed/cran-comments.md

-## Resubmission
+## Updated version
-This is a resubmission.
-The issues raised were all addressed as follow.
-* Removed "An implementation of" from the title.
-* Wrote references in the form of authors (year) <doi:...>.
-One of the paper is an unpublished manuscript that is available on request.
-* Users can now use the parameter "summary_report" to disable the printing of the result summary (i.e. summary_report was set to TRUE by default; printing can be disabled by setting summary_report = FALSE).
+This version fixes several bugs.
+There is no change in the packages' output.

 ## Test environments
-* local Windows 10, R 3.6.1
+* local Windows 10, R 4.0.2
 * local Ubuntu 18.04.
 R 3.6.2
 * local MacOS Mojave 10.14.5 R 3.6.1
-* win-builder.r-project.org
+* r-hub.io Ubuntu Linux 16.04, R-release
+* r-hub.io Fedora Linux, R-dev

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+** There is one note as follow.
+"> checking for non-standard things in the check directory ...
+NOTE Found the following files/directories:
+    'res.html'"

+The 'res.html' file is generated from running the example code.
+By default, the results of the analysis are summarized in the res.html in html to format the results into a direct usable format.
+This can be disable by setting "HTML_report" to FALSE.

 ## Downstream dependencies
 This is the first submission.